UP Police soft on criminals, brutal with common people: Priyanka | Politics

 Manish Gupta (36) died in a Gorakhpur hotel during a police raid, prompting the authorities to suspend six policemen and booking them on the charge of murder.
 Gupta was staying along with two friends in the hotel.

-Police had earlier denied the charge and said he received a head injury after he fell on the ground as he was in a drunk.
+Police had earlier denied the charge and said he received a head injury after he fell on the ground as he was drunk.

 Meanwhile, BSP supremo Mayawati also attacked BJP government, saying the incident exposed tall claims over law and order.